alekzandr/loreweaver/USAGE.md

    - Simply open `index.html` in any modern web browser
    - No installation, server, or build process required

-2. **Generate an Encounter**
+2. **Generate an Adventure**
    - Click on an environment tag to select it (it will highlight)
    - Set your party's level (1-20) using the number input
-   - Click "🎲 Generate Encounter" button
+   - Click "🎲 Generate Adventure" button
-   - A complete encounter will be displayed below
+   - A complete adventure will be displayed below

 3. **Search & Browse**
-   - Use the Search tab to explore all encounters and locations
+   - Use the Search tab to explore all adventures and locations
    - Apply filters to find specific content types
    - View detailed information with expandable cards

-## Understanding Generated Encounters
+## Understanding Generated Adventures

-Each encounter includes:
+Each adventure includes:

 ### 1. Title & Description
-- Unique encounter name based on the environment
+- Unique adventure name based on the environment
 - Thematic description setting the scene

 ### 2. Skill Challenges (3-4 per encounter)